-- . commitment to provide customers with safe and effective operations; - · combine state-of-the-art mobile drilling units with experienced and skilled employees; - · growth through targeted alliances, purchase of newbuildings, mergers and acquisitions; - develop our strong position in deepwater and harsh environments; - · continue to develop our fleet of premium jack-ups; and - · develop our strong position in the tender rig market in conventional waters as well as deepwater areas.
+- commitment to provide customers with safe and effective operations; - · combine technologically advanced mobile drilling units with experienced and skilled employees; - growth through targeted alliances, purchase of newbuildings, mergers and acquisitions; - · develop our strong position in deepwater and harsh environments; and - continue to develop our fleet of premium jack-ups.

 We believe that consolidation in the offshore drilling rig industry would improve the pricing and earnings visibility for our services.
-Such consolidation activities may be in the form of transactions for specific offshore drilling units or companies.
-We actively look for growth opportunities and intend to take part in the future consolidation of our industry if we determine that potential transactions are in the best interest of our shareholders.
+Accordingly, we actively look for growth opportunities and intend to take part in the future consolidation of our industry if we determine that potential transactions are in the best interest of our shareholders.
+Such opportunities may be in the form of transactions for specific offshore drilling rigs or companies.